-Na-DEMOF for Na Lidar Profiling of Temperature & Wind in Lower ATM

-Na Double-Edge Magneto-Optic Filter (Na-DEMOF) Setup
+Na-DEMOF for Na Lidar Profiling of Temperature & Wind in Lower ATM □ Na Double-Edge Magneto-Optic Filter (Na-DEMOF) Setup

-[Huang, Chu, Williams, et al., Optics Letters, 2008]
+[Huang, Chu, Williams, et al., Optics Letters, 34, pp.199, 2009]

-DEMOF vs. Faraday Filter

-□ Faraday Filter utilizes the anomalous dispersion while DEMOF uses the absorption of Na resonance.

-□ The Na-DEMOF is solely based on the different Na absorptions to circularly polarized light under the influence of a magnetic field, and then followed by polarization analysis with a quarter wave-plate and a polarized beam-splitter.

-□ The hot-cell filter exhibits superior performance over the cold-cell filter, per our laboratory tests.
+DEMOF vs. Faraday Filter □ Faraday Filter utilizes the anomalous dispersion while DEMOF uses the absorption of Na resonance. □ The Na-DEMOF is solely based on the different Na absorptions to circularly polarized light under the influence of a magnetic field, and then followed by polarization analysis with a quarter wave-plate and a polarized beam-splitter. □ The hot-cell filter exhibits superior performance over the cold-cell filter, per our laboratory tests.

+PROF. XINZHAO CHU

+CU-BOULDER, SPRING 2011

 DEMOF with a 3-freq Na Doppler Lidar

+Field Demonstration of Simultaneous Wind and Temperature Measurements (10-45 km) with Na-DEMOF and 3-Frequency Na Lidar

-Simulated Measurement Errors for Temperature and Horizontal Wind with Na-DEMOF and Na Lidar
+Field Demonstration of Simultaneous Wind and Temperature Measurements (10-45 km) with Na-DEMOF and 3-Frequency Na Lidar

-Using the similar principles as Na-DEMOF, a K-DEMOF can be developed to extend a K Doppler lidar measurements of temperature and wind into the lower atmosphere.
+Faraday Filter and Doppler-Free

+Figure 5.16 Normalized transmission curve of a CSU Na lidar Faraday filter.
+(From Arnold, K.S., and She, C.Y., Contemp.
+Phys., 44, 35-49, 2003.
+With permission.)
-Utilizing the Doppler broadening of molecular scattering to measure the atmosphere temperature is a technique suitable for the range below MLT region when resonance fluorescence is not available.
-It is called Rayleigh Doppler lidar or high-spectral-resolution lidar.

-□ Narrowband spectral filter must be implemented in the lidar receiver to discriminate the Rayleigh spectral width.
+Summary LIDAR REMOTE SENSING Utilizing the Doppler broadening of molecular scattering to measure the atmosphere temperature is a technique suitable for the range below MLT region when resonance fluorescence is not available.
+It is called Rayleigh Doppler lidar or highspectral-resolution lidar. □ Narrowband spectral filter must be implemented in the lidar receiver to discriminate the Rayleigh spectral width.
 Fringe imaging and edge-filter are the two main techniques in Rayleigh Doppler lidar, but both face the problem of "photon waste".
 Most of these filters are good at wind, rather temperature, measurements.
 Edge filters continue progressing, including Fabry-Perot etalons, molecular filters like iodine filter, and atomic filters like Na-DEMOF or K-DEMOF.